 You can also:

-As part of the planning agreement for the Peninsula site, the developer has to upgrade the existing road junction.
+As part of the planning agreement for the Peninsula site, Taylor Wimpey has to upgrade the existing road junction.
 The local highway authority has agreed these works, which started in late 2023.